aime-team/aime-mlc/README.md

 * Runs with the same performance as a bare metal installation
 * Repository of all major deep learning framework versions as containers
 * (New): create and configure containers in interactive mode
-* (New): GPU architecture switchable by flag or an enviroment variable
+* (New): GPU architecture switchable by flag or an environment variable

 ## Installation